 - 9. Engagement, Trust and Community Building

 Social media and Web 2.0 might be buzz words, but the underlying core elements they are made of are much more elementary and fundamental.
 Don’t live in a bubble and talk to people without allowing people to respond and to interact with you.
 People will talk about you, with or without you being around.
 Take the opportunity to become part of the discussion to build trust and deeper relationships with your customers or potential customers.
 Listen to what they say and learn about their wants and their needs.
 Hear what they say about you and your products, especially the criticism and improve on them.
-You probably spend today money on focus groups and surveys.
-You can get the same and more free of charge on the internet, if you allow it to happen while you are around.
+You probably spend money today on focus groups and surveys.
+You can get the same and more free of charge on the internet if you allow it to happen while you are around.
 It also provides the opportunity to expand your link building and exposure of your brand on the internet for a fraction of the cost of traditional intrusive advertising campaigns that are less effective.

 - 10. Ranking and Traffic Analysis